Managing fields

 andvalue

-will be normalized to an HTML5 input type, ornull
+gets normalized to HTML5 input types, ornull

 defaultValue